“Children are like wet cement whatever falls on them makes an impression.” Haim Ginott

 Strong families create strong bonds of love

 Kids require guidance and love.
-Acquiring the necessary skills to regain our accountability and responsibility towards our children enhances our lives in ways that can’t be explained.
-Suffice it to say that strong families have the power to create strong bonds of love and acceptance.
+Gaining the skills to regain our accountability and responsibility towards our children enhances our lives in ways that can’t be explained.
+Strong families have the power to create strong bonds of love and acceptance.
 If we can’t devote love to the most important creations of the world, our kids, then the world will simply fold into nothing.
 Love family and children make the world a beautiful place that it is.
 Unless we see and consider this actuality, the kids will continue to be second-rate citizens and people will continue to selfishly look to their own needs while they compromise their children’s wishes and requirements.

-I would never rejoice in having problems but I find myself taking the lesson from each difficult situation I have had to endure.
+I would never rejoice in having problems, but I take the lesson from each difficult situation I have had to endure.
 Each of us has a life to live that is sometimes worrisome.
-If we reach out to others with love it might make our lives a little bit easier to endure.
-If I can stop with the accusations and assumptions of others perhaps I can make my life easier and the life of another.
+If we reach out to others with love, it might make our lives a little easier to endure.
+If I can stop with the accusations and assumptions of others, perhaps I can make my life easier and the life of another.
 I now want to ask myself if my life has meaning rather than if I am happy.
 The meaning of having people in my life makes my life full of purpose.
 If it is only to make another smile with lightheartedness, then I would rather remember a day a child smiled rather than a day they feared.

 You will never be happy if you continue to search for what happiness consists of.
 You will never live if you are looking for the meaning of life.”
 Albert Camus